Black & Gold | 19 October 2017

 “CIBC Private Wealth Management is very pleased to support Black & Gold and the incredible programming and exhibitions of the Kitchener-Waterloo Art Gallery.
 We believe that our region benefits immensely from the Gallery and that art is vital to a vibrant community,” said Allan Bush, First Vice President & Investment Advisor with CIBC Wood Gundy.

 The Kitchener-Waterloo Art Gallery (KWAG) is Waterloo Region’s leading public art gallery.
 Our mission is connecting people and ideas through art; we achieve this through first-rate exhibitions by national and international artists and by making art accessible for all ages and all segments of society.
 Thanks to generous corporate support from Sun Life Financial, admission to the Gallery is free.

-Thank you in advance for your support - we look forward to welcoming you to the 2017 event!
+Thank you for your support - we look forward to welcoming you to next year's event!